 Many working agreement items seem basic, but it is the creation by the team that makes each powerful.
 Each holds one another accountable for adherence.

 Each development team is different.
-No cooker cutter agreement works for everyone.
-Due to this, it is up to the team to come together and define their style, come up with their approach, and use everything Agile and Scrum has to offer to deliver iterative value.
+There is no cooker cutter agreement works for everyone.
+It’s up to the team to come together, define their style and work approach, and use everything Agile and Scrum has to offer to deliver iterative value to stakeholders and customers.